atar-axis/tc1-u4/README.md

 # U4
-Alternative FW for U4 (STC15 8051 uC) on TransistorTester TC1
+Alternative FW for U4 (STC15 8051 uC) on TransistorTester TC1.
+Use in Combination with https://github.com/svn2github/transistortester

 ## Compilation